 This is also true when we consider everything we lose when a language is lost.
 Knowledge is encoded in language alongside culture and with the way our climate is shifting, this loss is particularly sharp.
 Climate change is leading to people becoming displaced, so moving to communities where their language is not spoken; they then often shift to using the dominant language and theirs is forgotten.
 Also, as the Smithsonian Magazine points out, ‘in many places, indigenous languages and their speakers are rich sources of information about the world around them and the plants and animals in the area where they live.’
 This makes that knowledge particularly precious considering what we are facing—and will continue to face in the years ahead.

-International Mother Language Day: This Year’s Theme
+International Mother Language Day: 2020’s Theme

 Every year has a theme, something to focus efforts around.
 2020 is ‘languages without borders’—so, the idea that local and cross-border languages can promote peaceful dialogue between communities and help to preserve indigenous languages.